This is the guide to business writing that nobody gave me but that I wish I had.

 The second sentence is not as fancy, but you understand exactly what it means.
 It leaves you bare.
 If you're wrong, people will see that you are wrong right away.

-* Unfortunately, lawyers in America still write terribly.
+* Unfortunately, lawyers in America still write using complicated language.
 I don't know why the same revolution didn't take place.

 Put the conclusion first